 Great ono-on-one session.
 Richard has a pleasant manner that quickly found ways to improve my technical and artistic skills.
 He showed me some obvious camera settings I was over-looking and he suggested edits to my good pictures to make them better.

-I have a over 45 years of working in the field in the USA and countries around wolrd, doing editorial and travel photography, as well as teaching photo seminars around the U.S.
+I have a over 45 years of working in the field in the USA and countries around wolrd, doing editorial and travel photography, as well as teaching photo seminars around the U.S. I have been the photographer of over 40 Insight Travel Guides and been a National Geographic contract photographer since 1991.

 From beginners to semi-pros.